 On Wednesday morning, I was preparing to go out to the field, but I found myself packing.

-Back in Nairobi, I found some of my colleagues who were supposed to have traveled to other towns, and they laughed at me when I told them I had gone to the field.
+Back in Nairobi, I found some of my colleagues who were supposed to have travelled to other towns.
+Most laughed at me when I told them I had gone to the field.

-I asked them how they managed to do that, and they introduced me to MIX MIX.
+I asked them how they did it, and they introduced me to MIX MIX.

 "'What is MIX MIX?"
 I asked.

-"It's simple," OJ replied.
+"It's simple," Rose replied.
 "Each question has five possible answers: A, B, C, D, and E."

-"MIX MIX," he explained, "is ticking the box beside one of these answers at random; but you also have to mix the answers."
+"MIX MIX," she explained, "is ticking one of these answers at random but making sure you also mix the answers."

 "What does that mean?"
 I probed.

-A month later, the newspaper whose research we had MIX MIXED reported the findings in a screaming headline.
+A month later, the newspaper whose research we had MIXED MIXED reported the findings in a screaming headline.

 "Research shows we are the most preferred newspaper in East Africa," it said.

-"In Nyeri town," it said, "80% of newspaper readers said we are the most informative, most educative, and most entertaining newspaper in Kenya."
+"80% of Nyeri residents interviewed said we are the most informative, educative, and entertaining newspaper in Kenya."